-EBL has a Board-approved People Management Policy that outlines the rules relating to compensation structure and the benefit package for the people and gives detailed procedures for exercising them.
+EBL has a Board-approved People Management Policy that outlines the rules relating to compensation structure and the benefits package for its people and gives detailed procedures for exercising those.

-External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration
+External consultants whose advice has been sought, the body by which they were commissioned, and in what areas of the remuneration process.